Vanier, Ontario: Present

 Montreal Road runs through the centre of Vanier.

 Starting with an area closer to the Rideau River, Vanier is increasingly being earmarked for gentrification.
 It is one of the last relatively inexpensive Ottawa neighbourhoods with a desirable location next to downtown.
 The neighbourhood is becoming increasingly popular with young families thanks to the only publicly-funded school in Ottawa based on Waldorf education, Trille-des-Bois, boasting an excellent standard for publicly-funded schools.
 Vanier has active community association.

 Vanier offers a wide choice of retail shops, strip malls, eateries and bars.
 Both subsidized and self-financed housing is available here, along with several existing and proposed upscale condominiums and in-fill developments.
 The population on the western edge of Vanier closer to the Rideau River, notably the Kingsview Park neighbourhood, is among the more affluent.

 As with nearby Lowertown, Ottawa's Vanier neighbourhood is home to a number of French-speaking immigrants from Africa and elsewhere.
-It is also the site of the urban Maple Sugar Festival (Festival des Sucres) held in spring, and home to an outdoor Catholic shrine, La Grotte-de-Lourdes.
+It is home to the only (as of 2026) urban sugar shack in Canada, which hosts a Maple Sugar Festival (Festival des Sucres) on its 17.5-acre sugar bush each spring.
+Also present is an outdoor Catholic shrine, La Grotte-de-Lourdes.